Computational Engineering and V&V manual

 Multiphase interface tracking

-In the multiphase flows concerning N phases, the volume of fluid (VOF) model developed by Paanduv proves to be an efficient method for interface tracking between N phases.
+The multiphase flows concerning N phases, the volume of fluid (VOF) model developed by Paanduv proves to be an efficient method for interface tracking between N phases.
 All interpolation schemes, used for flux calculation in advection, operate with the existing MULES-based solvers.
 They are inherently robust with bounded, conservative numerics that can operate 2nd-order in time and efficiently with large time steps.
 Numerous simulations were performed and some of them were validated with that of the experimental results and it was found that VOF method solvers gave closer results to that of the experiments thus making it an important method for interface tracking for the multiphase flows.

 Turbulence Modeling